mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ```
 coord.run("40.6782° N, 73.9442° W") // {40.6782, -73.9442}
 coord.run("40.6782° S, 73.9442° W") // {-40.6782, -73.9442}

+coord.run("40.6782° X, 73.9442° W") // nil
 ```

+^ And we can run our parser on some well-formed and malformed coordinates to make sure it behaves correctly. notice that the negative signs are inserted corretly.

 ---

 # Asynchronous values

+^ But it keeps going, asynchronous values also fit into this compositional world.

 ---